-C5 is used to block DC voltage from entering the module.
-The active-antenna reference design shows a DC power feed for its LNA.
+An optional active GNSS antenna can be connected through C1 (which is used to block DC voltage) to the External_Ant_RF_Input pin.
+The reference design shows a DC power feed for the external antenna's LNA which is controlled by the state of the module (operating vs. low power) on the LNA_ENABLE pin.
 The inductor L1 is chosen to be self-resonant at the GPS L1 frequency (1.57542 GHz) to minimize loading on the RF trace.
-Capacitor C6 is chosen to be self-resonant at the GPS L1 frequency such that it is close to an RF short at that frequency.
-V ANT is the supply voltage for the external active antenna.
+Capacitor C3 is also chosen to be self-resonant to provide a near short at that RF frequency.
+The internal chip antenna is enabled by grounding the INT/nEXT_Ant_En pin through JP3.